rleonardg/Anlysis_channel_YTB/README.md

 | - `python3.10`<br> - `Pandas`<br> - `Numpy`<br> - `excel`<br> - `Bigquery`<br>  |  - `Data extracting`<br> - `Data cleaning and transformation`<br> - `Data wrangling`<br> - `API`<br> - `Data Anlysis`

 ## Introduction
 The data was collected from the channel [@cintikahome](https://www.youtube.com/@cintikahome).
-This anlysis aims to estimate whether a small youtube channel can, on average, generate half of the minimum wage in Spain.
+This analysis aims to estimate whether a small youtube channel can, on average, generate half of the minimum wage in Spain.

 ## Analysis